Based on 12 reviews

 From the whirlwind of Kathmandu to the lush jungle of Chitwan National Park – with plenty of delightful hidden gems in between – take this unforgettable tour of Nepal, brimming with culture, history, and natural beauty.

 Bhutan is the little secret of Asia.
 Overshadowed and nestled between China and India, it is a relatively new travel destination, with many undiscovered secrets in its natural landscape and quiet townships.
 The land has red-clothed monks, ancient Buddhist temples, and friendly smiles.
 It is one of the most peaceful countries in the world.
-Where gross national happiness is more important than money, where chillies are used as a vegetable rather than for spice, and the thunder dragon, Druk, is emblazoned on the national flag, symbolizing the people of Bhutan: loyal, patriotic, and living with a total sense of belonging within the kingdom.

 Later in the evening, you are free to stroll around the streets of Kathmandu on foot.
 Kathmandu is a fascinating city supporting both ancient and modern architecture.

-Kathmandu is home primarily to the Newari people, whose rich history and original traditions can be seen in the local arts, architecture, and culture; furthermore, the cuisine is unique and well worth sampling. (consult your group leader for local restaurant recommendations).
+Kathmandu is home primarily to the Newari people, whose rich history and original traditions can be seen in the local arts, architecture, and culture.
+Furthermore, the cuisine is unique and well worth sampling.
+(Consult your group leader for local restaurant recommendations.)
 Take the opportunity to visit traditional bazaars like Ason and Indrachowk.

 Meals: Not Included